THE LAB AUTOMATION EXPERTS

 Many labs incorrectly assume that the upfront cost of automated technologies is simply too high to justify their purchase.
 However, advances in technology and competition between vendors have significantly decreased the cost of many automated liquid handling systems and the investment required to improve throughput in the laboratory.

-Smaller semi-automated liquid handling systems, for instance, can cost as little as $5,000, whereas more complex, fully-automated systems can cost as much as $500,000.
+Smaller semi-automated liquid handling systems, for instance, can cost as little as $5,000, whereas more complex, fully-automated high throughput liquid handling systems can cost as much as $500,000.
 Importantly, there is an automated system available for nearly every pipetting task.

 Advances in technology have also decreased the amount of in-house infrastructure required for lab automation.
 Virtually all systems include a computer to program workflows.
 Many high-level computing resources have been shifted to cloud-based technologies that reduce the dependence on on-site server space or in-house computing power.
 The majority of liquid handlers additionally provide their own refrigeration.